-When exiting the with-context, the output variables are converted to the expected nopython types according to the annotation.
+Use this as a function that takes keyword arguments only.
+The argument names must correspond to the output variables from the with-block.
+Their respective values are strings representing the expected types.
+When exiting the with-context, the output variables are cast to the expected nopython types according to the annotation.
 This process is the same as passing Python objects into arguments of a nopython function.